 Whether you’re new to the world of recovery or you’ve been sober for years, the holidays can prove especially challenging for staying away from the bottle.
-Family members, financial stress, traveling, relationship issues, and more seem to rear their heads as soon as the Christmas tree goes up.
-Whether you’re working on a sober Thanksgiving or are starting your lifelong sobriety journey, it’s important to come prepared to situations that may tempt you to stray from your goals.
+Family members, financial stress, traveling, relationship issues, and more seem to rear their heads as soon as the holiday planning begins.
+Whether you’re working on a sober Thanksgiving or are starting your lifelong sobriety journey, it’s essential to come prepared to situations that may tempt you to stray from your goals.
 At Santé Center For Healing, we understand how tough it can be to stay on the straight and narrow during the holiday season.
-Check out our tips for having a happy, sober Thanksgiving this year.
+Check out our tips for having a happy, sober Thanksgiving this year and our Substance Abuse Treatment Program.

 Sober Thanksgiving Tips